Three Steps to Creating a Kitchen Renovation Plan

 - New light fixture above kitchen table

-- Remove baseboard heater along wall.
+- Remove baseboard heater along the wall.
 Install kick heated under sink cabinet.

-That will be my next update in this series on my kitchen renovation, Getting Inspiration.
+Those discussions will take you to the next step, getting inspiration, my next update in this series in planning a kitchen renovation, Getting Inspiration.

 Read other posts in my kitchen series: